-Books are provided for classroom use for all career majors except Practical Nursing and Radiologic Technology (See 2018-2019 Financial Aid Policy book 6.4-1).
+Books are provided for classroom use for all career majors except Practical Nursing, Radiologic Technology, Health Informatics and the Cosmetology KIT (See 2023-2024 Financial Aid Policy book 6.4-1).
 Students who are eligible for a Federal Pell Grant can receive a book voucher from the Financial Aid Office (provided the student has processed a FAFSA and been awarded a Pell Grant and all necessary paperwork has been finalized in the Financial Aid Office) if they wish to purchase a book outside of the classroom.
 The student must contact Financial Aid and/or Bursar.
 A Pell eligible student may use the voucher to charge books to his/her Pell Grant.
 In using the voucher, the student is authorizing Meridian Technology Center to deduct the cost of items purchased out of the student's Pell Grant.
 If the student "opts out" of purchasing books outside of the ones provided in the classroom, they will receive a check for any Pell proceeds in excess of tuition, to purchase books from a vendor of their choice.